 - apply legal knowledge and principles to relevant cases and issues

-- compare aspects of the legal system.
+- compare and evaluate aspects of the legal system.

 Internet is needed to access this course.
 Weekly work will be completed and submitted online.

 Students will benefit from having an understanding of:

 - the difference between criminal and civil law